 Currently she is working on the continuation of ‘PING’, which will be divided into two new experimental wearable sculpture based performances, ‘PANG’ and ‘PONG’.
 Combined these pieces will form the triptych ‘PANG-PING-PONG’.?

 She obtained her BA in Scenography from De Theaterschool, Amsterdamse Hogeschool voor de Kunsten in 2013.
 She continued her education at the MA in Costume Design for Performance at London College of Fashion, University of the Arts London (2015)

 She regularly collaborates with the Swiss performance collective ‘Nucleus’, in 2018/2019 on the pieces ‘Kernschmelze’ which was performed around Switzerland and ‘3 Catastrophes I Happily Survived’ which was performed at PQ 2019.
 In 2020 she collaborated with ‘Nucleus’ again on a piece called ‘Extinction Lamento’ which premiered in September 2020.

-Other examples of locations where her work has been shown are at the Sans Souci Festival of Dance Cinema in Colorado, Tees Dance Film Festival at the Middlesbrough Institute of Modern Art, Performatik in Brussels, Scenofest at the Prague Quadrennial and Muziekgebouw aan ‘t IJ in Amsterdam.
+Other examples of locations where her work has been shown are at the ‘Sans Souci Festival of Dance Cinema’ in Colorado, ‘Tees Dance Film Festival’ at the Middlesbrough Institute of Modern Art in the United Kingdom, ‘Performatik’ in Brussels, and ‘Muziekgebouw aan ‘t IJ’ in Amsterdam.